 - attempting to yank the crab out of his shell (only most crabs are ripped in half)

 - drilling a hole in his shell, then poking him until he is scared and frightened out of it

 - shoving a hermit crab in the freezer in order to slow him down, then inserting him into the painted shell

 - leaving food on one side of the tank, then blocking the crab from reaching it unless he leaves his shell.
 Once he does, his shell will be replaced with a painted one

-Painted shells are cruel, dangerous, and the manner in which hermit crabs are forced into them is even worse.
-Not only are they harmful and potentially-disastrous, painted shells can look just plain ugly and even tacky.
-Natural shells can be beautiful as well as realistic, and are a much better selection.
+Painted shells are cruel and dangerous, and the manner in which hermit crabs are forced into them is even worse.
+Not only are they harmful and potentially disastrous, but painted shells can also look just plain ugly and even tacky.
+Natural shells can be beautiful as well as realistic and are a much better selection.

 When shell-hunting, please do not buy painted shells and make a good choice for you and your crabs.
 Your crabs will live happier, healthier lives, and you won't have to spend as much money.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.